dfedde/git-feature/README.md

 Installation
 ============
 All that needs to hapen to make this code work is for the git-feature script, `bin/git-feature`, to be in the path.
-I sugest installing like this
+I suggest installing like this

     git clone https://github.com/dfedde/git-feature.git /usr/local/share/
     ln -s /usr/local/share/git-feature/bin/git-feature /usr/bin/